saintsjd/saintsjd.github.io/_drafts/run-geos-on-heroku-vendoring-binaries-for-heroku.md

 Optional Step #4: Use buildpacks instead of adding binaries to local git repo
 ----

-Instead of Step #3 you can also use the Multi Buildpack and the Vendored Libaries build if you prefer not to have vendored binaries in your git repo.
+Instead of Step #3 you can also use the Multi Buildpack and the Vendored Libraries build if you prefer not to have vendored binaries in your git repo.

 Copy your binary from Step #2 to amazon s3.

 Install Multi build pack support.
 See https://github.com/ddollar/heroku-buildpack-multi

 Install Vendored Binary buildpack support and create a .vendor_urls file https://github.com/peterkeen/heroku-buildpack-vendorbinaries